If you are thinking about opting out

 - If you are still working in the NHS then you can draw your pension but you would need to take a break in service before returning to work.

 - If you do choose to take your benefits early they will be actuarially reduced.

 - You cannot take your deferred benefits on voluntary early retirement grounds, if you left the scheme before 31 March 2000.

-The Annual Allowance was reduced significantly on 6 April 2014 to its current level of £40,000.
-The Annual Allowance restricts the level of pension savings that can be made in any one tax year with the benefit of full tax relief.
+- The annual allowance restricts the level of pension savings that can be made in any one tax year with the benefit of full tax relief.

-Whilst the government will allow the carry forward of any unused relief from up to three previous years, a number of members have been left with an unexpected tax bill which has led some to opt out of the NHS Pension scheme in order to avoid this charge.
+- Whilst the government will allow the carry forward of any unused relief from up to three previous years, a number of members have been left with an unexpected tax bill.
+This has led some to opt-out of the NHS pension scheme in order to avoid this charge.

-When considering opting out of the NHSPS it is extremely important to think about the impact this will have on the valuable associated benefits provided, for example the loss of the death in service gratuity (two times actual annual pay).
+When considering opting out of the NHS pension scheme it is extremely important to think about the impact this will have on the valuable associated benefits provided, for example the loss of the death in service gratuity (two times actual annual pay).